Information about Lanzarote

 The Canary Islands and Lanzarote

-As the northern most of the Canary Islands, Lanzarote lies approximately 70 miles from the west coast of Africa, and yet is only 4 hours flying time from the UK.
-It is ideal for either a short term break or a longer rest, and can offer year round sunshine, spectactular scenery and beautiful beaches.
-With its bustling capital - Arrecife - to the extraordinary lava fields at Timanfaya National Park, Lanzarote also offers a unique history and fascinating culture.
+As the northern most of the Canary Islands, Lanzarote lies about 70 miles from the west coast of Africa, and yet is only 4 hours flying time from the UK.
+It is ideal for either a short-term break or a longer rest, and can offer year round sunshine, spectacular scenery and beautiful beaches.
+With its bustling capital – Arrecife – to the extraordinary lava fields at Timanfaya National Park, Lanzarote also offers a unique history and fascinating culture.

 Places of Interest in Lanzarote